 Northern Ireland Chamber of Commerce

-Collective organization promoting business in Northern Ireland provides information about various business opportunities in the country.
-This entity has been in existence for 240 years and its website lists and describes their sponsored events and training for members who wish to enhance their business skills.
-There is also a directory of businesses active in the area and economic research for local businesses.
+The NICCI is a collective organization promoting business in Northern Ireland, providing information about various business opportunities in the country.
+This entity has been in existence for 240 years, and its website lists and describes the sponsored events and training available to members who wish to enhance their business skills.
+Membership benefits are discussed.
+There is also a directory of businesses active in the area, as well as economic research for local companies.

 https://www.northernirelandchamber.com/

-Presents facts about the Northern Ireland government, the ministerial code, various governmental departments, and executive statements and publications.
+The NIE website presents facts about the Northern Ireland government, the ministerial code, various governmental departments, and executive statements and publications.
 The site also includes news about recent legislation and political developments.
 It lists and describes its responsibilities, including those of the Northern Ireland Executive itself.
-Additionally, there is a section of publications and statements and the budget.
+Additionally, there is a section of publications, consultations, statements, and the budget.
+Its location and contacts are stated.

 https://www.northernireland.gov.uk/

 The NIO, which is responsible for Northern Ireland’s constitutional and security issues, such as law and order, political affairs, policing and criminal justice, as well as matters relating to the licensing and legislation concerning firearms and explosives.
-The site features information about the Office, offers statistics, research about government activity, facts, and resources.
+The site features information about the Office, offers statistics, research about government activity, facts, access to various policy papers, research, documents, and other resources.
+Its ministers are introduced.

 https://www.gov.uk/government/organisations/northern-ireland-office